BestPlayerMMIII/CirthEnigma/Algorithm.md

      - If this move is invalid (out of bounds or occupied), attempt `z + (direction + 90°)`, and so on, until all four directions are tried.
      - If all directions are invalid, return `Invalid-Cell`.

-7. **Repeat Until Maximum Zone Size is Reached or Move is Blocked**
+7. **Repeat Until Maximum Area Size is Reached or Move is Blocked**
    - If `z != Invalid-Cell`, go back to step 4.
 Repeat this process a maximum of `N-1` times.

 8. **Locate the Next Available Position in `M`**